 By Bol Khan Rom

-The writer is a South Sudanese, he can be reached at email@example.com
+The author is a South Sudanese commentator; he is on email@example.com